snowman-repos/book/project_managers/README.md

 #### Review

-it’s a good exercise to quickly run through the deliverables, due dates, and a summary of the key points discussed in the kickoff meeting.
-Update documentation, calendars etc. update the client/client manager. thank everyone.
+Before the meeting closes, run through with everyone the deliverables, due dates, and a summary of the key points discussed.
+Before you go away and update the documenation, calendars etc. make a note of next steps and what will be required of everyone before the project starts, as well as where they might find any and all relevant information and documentation pertaining to the project.
+Finally, thank everyone for their help and their time.

 ### Daily Meetings

+Assuming the kick-off went well

 - find everyone's status
 - quick daily standup